dulalsaurab/Hackathon-Organizer/planning/Individual Assigments/IndividualAssig.md

 - Outcome of Task: xxx

 ### Task 6: Registration for a Hackathon
-- Description: Once a user find a hackathon private or public, this view will help him/her to register to it
+- Description: Once a user finds a hackathon private or public, this view will help him/her to register for it
 - How to Evaluate: A user will be able to register for a Hackathon(private or public)
 - Outcome of Task: xxx